pepsm/Spring-DiplomaApp/README.md

 - Built a user friendly and responsive website to enhance user experience.

 ### Prerequisites
 Maven is written in Java (and primarily used to build Java programs).
-You need to install the Java SDK (e.g. from [Oracle's download site](https://www.oracle.com/technetwork/java/javase/downloads/index.html)), and you should set the path to System Enviroment variables.
+You need to install the Java SDK, and you should set the path to System Enviroment variables.
  - Java 8
  - Apache maven 3.0.3 or greater